InterviewGateway/interview_preparation/readme.md

 ## Practical Test

-- Reserve your timeslot for the practical test on the Booking page.
+- HR will send you email, please reply to reserve the practical test timesslot.

 - The day before the test, you will get a video call link by email.
   Please check your setup and join 10 minutes early to avoid any